Seattle Municipal Court is resuming limited operations beginning on July 6, 2020, in accordance with General Administrative Order 2020-08.

 What if I need to pay a ticket or fine?

-What if I need to report for day reporting?
+What if I have day reporting requirements?

 Day reporting clients do not need to report to the courthouse at this time, unless they are individually contacted and asked to report.
 If you haven’t spoken to your point of contact with the court since the closure on March 16, 2020, please call them and leave a clear message with your name and contact information.
+Call (206) 684-7840 if you do not have your counselor’s contact information.

 What if I want to visit the Community Resource Center?